MithilaGuha/ra-training/README.md

 ### Writing

+Think of using GitHub to collaborate on writing like using something like Google Docs.
 It is essential that we document what we’re doing in each project as we do it.
 This is true for a number of reasons.

 1. Writing forces you to think clearly about what you’re doing.
 2. If you’re writing code, think of writing as long-form comments.